zorga/c/README.md

-All my C exercises for my courses at UCL
+All my personnal C exercises